 2. Nurture leads more efficiently and effectively

-Generating leads is only the first step.
-As mentioned in our previous blog post on the foundational aspects of lead nurturing, not all leads are created equal and very few leads will be ready to buy from you when you first gather their contact details.
+B2B lead generation is only the first step.
+As mentioned in our previous blog post on the foundational aspects of lead nurturing for life sciences, not all leads are created equal and very few leads will be ready to buy from you when you first gather their contact details.
 This makes lead nurturing a critical part in guiding a lead through your sales process from being a prospect to a customer.

 By setting up automated email workflows and tracking, you can trigger emails to be sent to each prospect after they’ve taken a specific action (e.g. downloaded a particular piece of content).
 These workflows can send the prospect relevant content that will help them through their decision-making process, while also making it easier for you to monitor and track leads as they move through your sales funnel.